chienphamvu/kubex/README.md

-# KubeX - Kubectl Extreme
+# KubeX - kubectl eXtreme

 KubeX is a `kubectl` wrapper that greatly enhances your `kubectl` experience by providing simplified commands and helpful shortcuts.
 It uses `kubectl` to carry out the actual Kubernetes commands.